sws-ocean/Hakai_CPROOF_postdoc_tools/np_circulation/README.md

 ### Trajectories
 - **`allTraj_26_5.jpg`**
-  Backward particle tracking experiments using 3D monthly velocity fields from the ORAS5 ocean reanalysis (1/4° horizontal resolution, 75 vertical levels).
+  Backward particle tracking experiments from August 2023 to August 2014 using 3D monthly velocity fields from the ORAS5 ocean reanalysis (1/4° horizontal resolution, 75 vertical levels).
 Particles are initialized along cross-shelf transects and tracked backward in time using the Parcels Lagrangian framework.
 Parcels is used to advect particles on the σ₀ = 26.5 isopycnal surface.
 A stochastic diffusion scheme with horizontal diffusivity set to 100 m²/s is applied to account for unresolved mesoscale motions.

 ### Scripts